abhivsh/Melanoma_Cancer_Detection/README.md

 ## General Information
 - Background: This project is a part of PG Program in ML/AI from UPGRAD in collaboration with IIIT Bangalore.
 - The dataset consists of 2357 images of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC).
-You can download the dataset from here: [https://drive.google.com/file/d/1xLfSQUGDl8ezNNbUkpuHOYvSpTyxVhCs/view?usp=sharing]
+You can download the dataset from [here.](https://drive.google.com/file/d/1xLfSQUGDl8ezNNbUkpuHOYvSpTyxVhCs/view?usp=sharing)
 - All images were sorted according to the classification taken with ISIC, and all subsets were divided into the same number of images, with the exception of melanomas and moles, whose images are slightly dominant.
 - The data set contains the following diseases:
   - Actinic keratosis